FAQs

 • What is a chiropractic adjustment?

-• Will just one or two chiropractic adjustments completely remove my pain?
+• Will one or two chiropractic adjustments completely remove my pain?

 • Can I adjust myself?